How to Optimize the Ecommerce Product page in 2021?

 A customer’s ultimate decision of ordering or not ordering depends on the product landing page presentation.

 A product page is very important because, among hundreds of websites, they reached your product.
 We should give them pretty good and strong reasons to buy it.

 We share with you secrets, how you can motivate people to buy from you.
-Actually, the features you need to add to enhance your eCommerce product pages depends on the type of product you sell.
+Actually, the features you need to add to enhance your eCommerce product pages depend on the type of product you sell.
 But, these are the general points that are almost applicable to almost all types of products.

 For detailed site auditing you can reach us at firstname.lastname@example.org We can share a detailed marketing strategy for your business.

 This checklist contains some of the common features which any visitor is looking for on a website.
-We have tried to put in everything here, in case we missed anything, do write to us in comments.
+We have tried to put in everything here, in case we missed anything, do write to us in the comments.

 Ok so, let’s start listing the essentials:

 A product page’s best practices can be divided into 2 parts: Above the fold and below the fold.
 Elements above the fold are generally on the priority for a visitor.

 Of, course you will be adding product names to your website.
 But ask your developer, if he has set the product name to H1 or H2 tags?
 This tag will help search engines to crawl your product page.
 The keyword included in the name of the product will increase the chance of getting searched.

 Check the difference between these two titles yourself: